Prior to Arrival

 Staff traveling via commercial airport shuttle or eastbound train should plan to arrive at the airport two days prior to the start date listed on their terms of seasonal employment (one day prior to check-in) to account for travel time.
 Lodging and extra meal will be provided.
 Those with questions about their specific circumstances should reach out to the Seasonal Personnel Office (email@example.com).

-(Additional dates may be available depending on location – please contact shuttle company directly)
+(Additional dates may be available depending on location and demand – please contact shuttle company directly)

 If you are traveling via airline and need to adjust your dates of employment to match shuttle availability, please contact your hiring manager or the seasonal personnel office.